SRGBmods/QMK-Binaries/README.md

 ---

 # Credits #
-Thanks to the SonixQMK & QMK communities for providing source code, all original code is completely theirs and credit is entirely theirs for providing the service for us and everyone else!
+Thanks to the SonixQMK & QMK communities for providing source code, all original code is completely theirs and thanks to them for providing the code for us and everyone else!

 [SonixQMK](https://github.com/SonixQMK/qmk_firmware)